yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/evm/exploring-ethereum/exploring-ethereum.md

 {% hint style="success" %}
 **Tip**: This tutorial teaches you how to build a Substreams from scratch.

-Remember that you can auto-generate your Substreams module by using the [code-generation tools](../../../../tutorials/evm.md).
+Remember that you can auto-generate a filtered Substreams module by using the [code-generation tools](../../../../tutorials/evm.md).
 {% endhint %}

 The Ethereum block model for Substreams is represented by the [`sf.ethereum.type.v2.Block`](https://github.com/streamingfast/firehose-ethereum/blob/develop/proto/sf/ethereum/type/v2/type.proto) Rust struct.